cswartzvi/hamilton/ui/sdk/README.md

 ```
 *Project ID*: You'll need a project ID.
 Create a project if you don't have one, and take the ID from that.

-*username*: This is the email address you used to set up the Hamilton UI.
+*username*: This is the email address you used to set up the Apache Hamilton UI.

 *dag_name*: for a project, the DAG name is the top level way to group DAGs.
 E.g. ltv_model, us_sales, etc.